 Although Minnesota’s state parks are usually thought of as recreational areas that also preserve scenic sites and natural resources like game and fish, the parks originally fulfilled a historic preservation function as well.
 For that reason, many parks contain historic sites or structures.

-Any time of year is a great time to explore Minnesota’s parks, but spring and fall tend to be particularly pleasant and beautiful in most parks.
+Any time of year is a great time to explore Minnesota’s parks, but late spring and fall tend to be particularly pleasant and beautiful in most parks.

 All Minnesota state parks by region